 The ICRC in Somalia

-The ICRC seeks to engage in dialogue with all of the various parties to the conflict, including on the rules applicable to the conduct of hostilities.
+The ICRC seeks to engage in dialogue with all of the various parties to the conflict, including on rules applicable to the conduct of hostilities.

 The ICRC works closely with, and provides substantial support to, the SRCS, its main operational partner.
-Beyond the joint health programming, the two organizations help to reunite families separated by conflict or natural disaster by using the Red Cross / Red Crescent message system, its family links website and radio broadcasts.
+Beyond joint health programming, the two organizations help to reunite families separated by conflict or natural disaster by using the Red Cross / Red Crescent message system, its family links website and radio broadcasts.